LOsioChico/nest-js-study/README.md

 **Performance Interceptor** - Monitors endpoint response times and logs warnings for slow requests.
 **Retry Interceptor** - Automatically retries failed requests with exponential backoff (1s, 2s, 4s, etc.).

-Both interceptors are registered globally and apply to all routes.
+All interceptors are registered only on the routes they are applied to.

 ## 🚀 Quick Start